Global RRPF/CoRDS RRP Patient Registry

 • Enhance treatment guidelines for patients to improve quality and management of care

 Yes, the registry can be accessed all over the world with the link provided on our website.
 International participation is highly encouraged.

 How is my personal information used and protected?

-The information you provide will be provided to researchers studying (insert rare condition).
+The information you provide will be provided to researchers studying Recurrent Respiratory Papillomatosis.
 RRP Patient Registry/CoRDS has put many safeguards into place to ensure that this information will be kept safe and confidential.
 The registry is compliant with the European Union General Data Protection Regulation (GDPR).